-Oregon citizens have a right to self-defense against an imminent threat of harm, which is unduly burdened by Ballot Measure 114.
+Oregon citizens have a right to self-defense against an imminent threat of harm, which is unduly burdened by Ballot Measure 114' permit to purchase scheme.

-Three salient facts were agreed upon by the parties at trial: A) Ballot Measure 114 delays the purchase of firearms for a minimum of 30 days; B) the permit-to-purchase program derives its language source in the concealed handgun license statutes (ORS 166.291, et. al); and C) the Federal Bureau of Investigations (FBI) refuses to conduct criminal background checks.
+Three salient facts were agreed upon by the parties at trial: A) Ballot Measure 114 delays the purchase of firearms for a minimum of 30 days; B) the permit-to-purchase program derives its language source in the concealed handgun license statutes (ORS 166.291, et. al); and C) the

+Federal Bureau of Investigations (FBI) refuses to conduct criminal background checks though has now granted a "grace period".
 The court finds these agreed to facts are fatal to the constitutionality of the permit-to-purchase scheme.

 A. The right under Article I, § 27 is the ability to respond to the imminent threat of harm which is unduly burdened by the 30-day delay.